Skip to contents

 FrEDI Variants & Adaptation Options

-• No Adaptation: no additional adaptation reflect a “business as usual” scenario, but incorporates adaptive measures and strategies reflected in historical actions to respond to climate hazards
+• No Additional Adaptation: no additional adaptation reflect a “business as usual” scenario, but incorporates adaptive measures and strategies reflected in historical actions to respond to climate hazards

 • Reactive Adaptation, or Reasonably Anticipated Adaptation: reflect options taken without advanced warning or foresight (e.g., no action is taken to prevent or mitigate future climate change impacts)